marialma/covid-19-messaging/what_we_know_en.md

 ## How many beds do hospitals in San Francisco have?
 The City of San Francisco has three hospitals, with 1,400 beds between them.
 I do not know how many isolation rooms there are.

+## How many cases have been in the Bay Area?

 # Frequently asked questions